-I applied through other source and interviewed at The Philadelphia Inquirer.
+I applied through other source – interviewed at The Philadelphia Inquirer (Philadelphia, PA).

-Interview Question – Would I be alright with writing editorials that represented the board's consensus but with my byline.
-View Answer
+- Would I be alright with writing editorials that represented the board's consensus but with my byline.
+1 Answer

-I applied in-person and the process took 1 week – interviewed at The Philadelphia Inquirer in August 2011.
+I applied in-person.
+The process took a week – interviewed at The Philadelphia Inquirer (Philadelphia, PA) in November 2010.

 I thought the interview went fabulous.
 The position of a copy writer wasn't as desirable as I had wanted.